bernatferragut/codeclub-canada/README.md

 ### How to use

 This code creates a website with a fetch button.
-Click the button and the up tp date Canada Codeclub info will display
+Click the button and the up to date Canada Codeclub info will display